Where did you get the idea for the site?

 Early on in my creating the website, a fan wrote in a story where his answer to someone telling him to stop his heckling was to say "Hey, baseball ain't the Opera!".
 I use that as a tag line for the site because it cuts through this idea that these athletes are somehow performing brain surgery on the field and we've all come to watch them "work".
 Their reasoning is "How would you like it if they came to your workplace and heckled you?"
 Well if I my job included standing in a park shagging flies for 3 hours a day, you're more than welcome to come and heckle me - as long as I can keep my job.

 Hard-working people go to the park to forget about their day at work, and that is exactly what the game of baseball provides, a diversion.
 Heckling also shows that the crowd is into the game, and is enjoying themselves.
 Crowds that are enjoying themselves keep coming back, which is surely what MLB wants.
-If there had been a little more atmosphere in Montreal these last few seasons, the fans may have stuck around.

 What reaction is the heckler trying to get from the player?